WnP/vim-gtrans/README.md

-# vim-Gtrans
+# vim-gtrans

 ## Introduction

-vim-Gtrans is a vim plugin which allow you to translate words or sentences by using Google Translate.
+vim-gtrans is a vim plugin which allow you to translate words or sentences by using Google Translate.

 ## Requirements